mmu-webdesign/IWD-web-term2/rwd-week-2.md

 - Fonts can be costly.
 - Free doesn't always mean good.

-We would like you to select either a single Google Font for both your headings and text, or a pair of complimentary fonts (one for headings, one for the text).
+We would like you to select either a single Google Font for both your headings and text, or a pair of complementary fonts (one for headings, one for the text).

 Read the [MDN Web Fonts article for much more detail](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) if you would like a deeper understanding of what web fonts are, and how they are implemented.
 Please note that by using Google Fonts we are not asking you to download the fonts you are using, as described in the article.